How to Query Data to Excel

 Optionally select the Save as a New Query checkbox if you want to save a query as a new one.

+You can open or delete a saved query in Skyvia later.
 You can also open query from Query Gallery in Excel Add-in.

 Note that the Gallery already contains some predefined queries for different data sources for common use cases, which you can use directly or study in order to learn how to create your own queries.